michael-ritter/jupyterhub-combopt-ma4502/docs/docs/add_users.md

 ## Next Steps

-The next step is to add Google authentication.
-This will allow students to log into our JupyterHub server with Google usernames and passwords.
+The next step is to add OAuth authentication via GitLab.
+This will allow students to log into our JupyterHub server with GitLab usernames and passwords.

 <br>